tisnik/numba-examples/articles/README.md

 # Content of the subdirectory `articles`

-  * Aricles about the Numba compiler
+  * Articles about the Numba compiler
   * Slides for presentatino about Cython and Numba projects